-Whether you are trying to set up that Pinterest perfect nursery or you are just trying to figure out how to fit a crib in your master bedroom alongside your other furniture, there are some big safety considerations to take into account when deciding where to place your crib.
+Whether you are trying to set up that Pinterest-perfect nursery or you are just trying to figure out how to fit a crib in your master bedroom alongside your other furniture, there are some big safety considerations.
 You’ve checked for power outlets, electrical chords, and possible climbing surfaces – but what about the window?
-Is it safe to put a crib in front of the window?

 Continue reading to learn about the dangers windows pose to young children and to determine the best place to position your crib in the room.